Paganism Is On the Rise! Latest Statistics and Studies

 Today you can find witchcraft supplies at national retail stores.
 Barnes and Noble and Walmart both carry tarot cards and Amazon carries wands, athame, and other ritual tools.

-Both Brick and Mortar and Online stores that sell pagan-related merchandise and services are growing in numbers.
+Brick-and-mortar and Online stores selling pagan-related merchandise and services are growing in numbers.
 One report showed that psychic services bring in about 2.2 billion dollars a year and are growing at about 2.6%.

 The highly vogue magazine Cosmopolitan recently published an article titled 15 Online Stores Where You Can Buy Crystal Friends.
 SageWoman, a magazine geared towards female witches, has over 25,000 subscribers and is sold in large health food stores such as Whole Foods.